Halisia-lab/ElPresidente_Kadijetou_Halisia/README.md

 It continues until the end of the year, and then a new year will start until you lose...
 You lose when the average satisfaction is under the satisfaction required.
 In the easy mode, you need more than 10%, in the medium one, more than 25%, and in the hard one, more than 40%.

+## Code description
+The project is divided into 4 packages : Game - Faction - Island Caracteristics - Year

+### Game